 Bioremediation technology exploits various naturally occurring processes which include; natural attenuation, biostimulation, and bioaugmentation.
 Natural attenuation occurs without human intervention other than monitoring but rather relies on natural conditions and behavior of soil microorganisms that are indigenous to soil [3].
 Biostimulation also utilizes these indigenous microbial populations to remediate contaminated soils and consists of adding nutrients and other substances to soil to catalyze natural attenuation processes.
 Bioaugmentation involves introduction of exogenic microorganisms (sourced from outside the soil environment) capable of detoxifying a particular contaminant, sometimes employing genetically altered microorganisms [4,5].
-During bioremediation, Microorganisms are known to be ubiquitous and also adapt to the environment for effective competition for available nutrient utilize chemical contaminants in the environment as an energy source and, through oxidation-reduction reactions, metabolize the target contaminant into useable energy for microbes [6].
+During bioremediation, Microorganisms adapt to the environment for effective competition for available nutrient, utilize chemical contaminants in the environment as energy source and, through oxidation-reduction reactions, metabolize the target contaminant into useable energy for microbes [6].
 The by-products (metabolites) released back into the environment are typically in a less toxic form than the parent contaminants.
 For example, petroleum hydrocarbons can be degraded by microorganisms in the presence of oxygen through aerobic respiration.
 The hydrocarbon loses electrons and is oxidized while oxygen gains electrons and is reduced.
 The result is formation of carbon dioxide and water [7].
 When oxygen is limited in supply or absent, as in saturated or anaerobic soils Environment, anaerobic (without oxygen) respiration prevails.
 Generally, inorganic compounds such as nitrate, sulfate, ferric iron, manganese, or carbon dioxide serve as terminal electron acceptors to facilitate biodegradation [8,9].

-capable of degrading petroleum [3].
-According to (Nrior and Odokuma, 2015) Degreasers are chemical substances used for the removal of water insoluble substances such as grease, oil, paint, from auto engine parts.
+However the introduction of degreaser alters the environment causing a selection of those microorganisms capable of degrading petroleum [3].
+According to Nrior and Odokuma [10] degreasers are chemical substances used for the removal of water insoluble substances such as grease, oil, paint, from auto engine parts.
 A degreaser can either be oil-based or water-based.
 Oil-based degreasers are usually toxic and flammable.
-Even small amounts entering surface or groundwater can result in serious pollution.
+Even small amounts entering surface or groundwater can result in serious pollution [11].
 Degreasers can be used in a variety of industries such as aircraft, automotive, nuclear power plants, pharmaceutical, paint, printing, transportation, optics, marine and semiconductor.
 They can also be used in domestic cleaning, e.g. floors, tiles cleaning, etc. Many oil-based degreasers readily evaporate and contribute to smog or ground level ozone.

 Water based cleaners are generally safer for the user and the environment.
-They are less toxic than oil based degreasers and small amounts can be broken down in sewage treatment facilities.
+They are less toxic than oil based degreasers and small amounts can be broken down in sewage treatment facilities [10].
 In the biodegradation process, it is pertinent that the only carbon source should be petroleum products.
 This otherwise would slow down the biodegradation rates as the microorganism will turn to alternative carbon sources as a source of energy thus leaving behind the hydrocarbon.
-More so, hydrocarbon degrading microorganisms require nitrate and phosphate for growth, limitation of these substrates affects the rate and extent of degradation of petroleum in soil environment [10].
-The aim of this research work was to evaluate the Enhanced Biodegradation of Degreaser Using Pseudomonas and Bacillus Species in Freshwater Ecosystem.
+More so, hydrocarbon degrading microorganisms require nitrate and phosphate for growth, limitation of these substrates affects the rate and extent of degradation of petroleum in soil environment [12].
+The aim of this study is to evaluate the biodegradation of degreasers used in upstream sectors of Nigeria Petroleum Industry enhanced with bio-augmenting organisms Pseudomonas and Bacillus species in freshwater Ecosystem